 If you’re trying to decide between the two cards (which have a $100 difference in the annual fee), the extra perks on the Premium card could be worth it – but only if you’re reaching for status and if you frequently change your travel plans.
 Otherwise, you’re better off saving $100 per year with the basic card while still enjoying a companion ticket discount and free checked bags.
 Both cards give you the Visa Signature suite of benefits as well.

 Trying to decide whether you should go for either of these cards in the first place?
 For the airline’s frequent fliers, the Virgin America credit cards can make sense.
-But remember the Elevate program without the credit card still earns 5 points per dollar spent on flights, so the card is adding only an additional 3.
+But remember the Elevate program without the credit card still earns 5 points per dollar spent on flights, so the card is adding only an additional 3 points per dollar.
+It probably boils down to whether you like the combination of the rewards, the vertical card design and have affinity for the Virgin America brand, which many people do since it’s a cool airline run by a really talented guy.